-4Excerpt from The UWI Assessment Regulations for First Degrees, Associate Degrees, Undergraduate Diplomas and Certificates Including GPA and Plagiarism Regulations.
+Excerpt from The UWI Assessment Regulations for First Degrees, Associate Degrees, Undergraduate Diplomas and Certificates Including GPA and Plagiarism Regulations.

-14.8 Oral Examination for Final Year Students
+15.8 Oral Examination

-- (a) The Board of Examiners may recommend to the Department concerned that a student who has marginally failed the last one or two courses(s) required to complete the degree at the end of their final year be offered an oral examination in those one or two courses.
-This is provided that he/she has obtained in each instance a markwithin the F1 range that is between 45% and 49% in each course. - (b) If an oral examination is granted the student may choose to decline the offer and opt for Exams Only instead.
-(See regulations below). - (c) The oral examination will be held as soon as possible after the previous examination and within the academic year in which the student is expected to graduate.
-The student must immediately contact the department concerned so that arrangements can be made. - (d) The oral examination will concern the course as a whole and not be restricted to the questions set in the examination which the student did.
+- (a) The Board of Examiners may recommend to the Department concerned that a student who has marginally failed the last one or two courses required to complete the degree at the end of their final year be offered an oral examination in those one or two courses.
+This is provided that he/she has obtained in each instance a mark within the F1 range, that is between 45% and 49% in each course. - (b) If an oral examination is granted the student may choose to decline the offer and opt to sit Exams Only instead.
+(See regulations below). - (c) The oral examination shall be held as soon as possible after the previous examination and within the academic year in which the student is expected to graduate.
+The student must immediately contact the department concerned so that arrangements can be made. - (d) The oral examination shall concern the course as a whole and not be restricted to the questions set in the examination which the student did.
 The First Examiner and at least one other examiner must be present at an oral examination. - (e) If the examination is passed, the student cannot be awarded a mark higher than 50% (a marginal pass) for the course. - (f) If he/she fails the oral, the student will not have a right of appeal. - (g) A student will be allowed one oral examination for any one course. - (h) In the Department of Economics, students who qualify for an oral will be required to sit a supplemental exam instead.
 If successful, the student will receive a marginal passing mark of 50%.

-14.9 "Examinations Only" Regulations
+15.9 Examinations Only Regulations